MrImmortal09/FOSS-Weekend-2024-Leaderboard/Maintainer.md

 - **Easy Issue PR**: 10 pts
 - **Medium Issue PR**: 20 pts
 - **Hard Issue PR**: 30 pts
-- **Valid Issue Raised**: 5 pts (If a contributor raises a valid issue, even if he doesn't make a pr he gets 5 points if issue is valid)
+- **Valid Issue Raised**: 5 pts (If a contributor raises a valid issue, even if they don't submit a PR, they receive 5 points if the issue is valid)

 ### Special Repo PR Bonus:
 - **Special Repository PR**: Up to 15 additional pts (Only on medium and hard issues)